yoohl/prismagram/README.md

 # prismagram
-Instagram clone width  Express + Prisma + React and React Native
+Instagram clone with  Express + Prisma + React and React Native